Huseinspahic/ZBGA-Payment/README.md

 Stripe terminal JS SDK

-This terminal is run on a ruby backend server, locally at the Community of Bosniaks GA.
+This terminal is run on a ruby backend server locally.